saikat-says-cool/sentivibe/docs/PRODUCT_DOCUMENTATION.md

 ## 2. Key Features

 ### 2.1.
 Secure User Authentication
+*   **Public Access:** Core features like video analysis and the analysis library are now accessible to **all users, even without logging in.**
-*   **Personalized Experience:** Users can securely sign up and log in to access SentiVibe's features.
+*   **Personalized Experience:** Users can securely sign up and log in to access personalized features like "My Analyses" history.
-*   **Protected Content:** Analysis tools and reports are protected, ensuring only authenticated users can access them.
+*   **Protected Content:** User-specific analysis history is protected, ensuring only authenticated users can access their own saved reports.
-*   **Profile Management (Future-ready)::** A user profile system is in place, ready for future enhancements like saving analysis history or personalized dashboards.
+*   **Profile Management (Future-ready):** A user profile system is in place, ready for future enhancements like personalized dashboards.

 ### 2.2.
 AI-Powered YouTube Video Analysis
 *   **Effortless Input:** Simply paste any public YouTube video link into the application.
+*   **Minimum Comment Requirement:** A clear disclaimer states: "**Important: The video must have at least 50 comments for a proper sentiment analysis.**" This ensures robust and meaningful AI analysis.
 *   **Dynamic Custom AI Questions:** Users can now add multiple custom questions with desired word count limits to be answered by the AI as part of the initial analysis report.
 *   **Intelligent Analysis Caching with Dynamic Q&A and Staleness Logic:** To optimize resource usage and prevent duplicate content, SentiVibe automatically saves each video analysis.
 If a video has been analyzed before, the system will instantly retrieve and display the existing report and blog post.
     *   **Staleness Check:** Analyses are considered "stale" after a predefined period (e.g., 30 days).
 If an analysis is stale, or if a user explicitly requests it, a **full re-analysis** will be performed, fetching the latest comments and re-running the AI sentiment analysis to ensure freshness.